obrhubr/take-it-easy/README.md

  - [MCTS based solver](#bots)
  - [Neural Network based solver using DQN](#neural-network)

+If you want to learn more about the models and training, check out the [detailed training logs](./models/README.md).

 ## Game

 [Take It Easy](https://en.wikipedia.org/wiki/Take_It_Easy_(game)) is a single player strategy board game involving a hexagonal board with 19 tiles and 27 pieces.